-This part of ISO 13491 specifies checklists to be used to evaluate secure cryptographic devices (SCDs) incorporating cryptographic processes as specified in H.5, ISO 9564-2, ISO 16609, ISO 11568-1, ISO 11568-2, and ISO 11568-4 in the financial services environment.
-IC payment cards are subject to the requirements identified in this part of ISO 13491 up until the time of issue after which they are to be regarded as a "personal" device and outside of the scope of this part of ISO 13491.
+This document specifies checklists to be used to evaluate secure cryptographic devices (SCDs) incorporating cryptographic processes as specified in ISO 9564-1, ISO 9564-2, ISO 16609, and ISO 11568 in the financial services environment.
+Integrated circuit (IC) payment cards are subject to the requirements identified in this document up until the time of issue, after which they are to be regarded as a "personal" device and outside of the scope of this document.